Juju Noda: 2024 season

 Noda stepped up to Super Formula in 2024, partnering Nobuharu Matsushita at TGM Grand Prix.
 Noda became the first Japanese woman to race in Super Formula, Formula Nippon or any of its predecessors.
 Despite a best finish of twelfth in the attritional penultimate race at Suzuka, Noda struggled with a lack of professional-level motorsport experience – never qualifying higher than 19th in a 21-car field, and lapping on average 1.7 seconds slower than the leaders across the season.

 2025 season

-For 2025 Noda moved to Triple Tree Racing, a new team set up by her father Hideki.
+For 2025, Noda moved to Triple Tree Racing, a new team set up by her father Hideki.

 Formula E

 In October 2025, Noda sampled Formula E machinery for the first time during the women's test ahead of the 2025–26 season with Jaguar Racing held at the Circuit Ricardo Tormo.
-She finished the morning and afternoon sessions in 10th and 9th, respectively.
+She finished the morning and afternoon sessions in tenth and ninth, respectively.
+She is set to return with Jaguar during the rookie test at the 2026 Madrid ePrix.